aavotins/HiQBioDiv_EGVs/docs/05-GeodataProducts.md

 - [State Forest Service's Forest State Register](#Ch04.01) code, in which the code of the dominant tree species is multiplied by 1000 and the age group code is added.
-However, before rasterization, geometries in which no code has been assigned or one of the code components is 0 are excluded;
+However, before rasterisation, geometries in which no code has been assigned or one of the code components is 0 are excluded;

 - forest diversity class values prepared in [Overall landscape diversity](#Ch05.04.01);